error-surface/Inspired/README.md

 - [Hugging Face Transformers](https://github.com/huggingface/transformers)
 - Sentiment140 dataset for providing the labeld data for sentiment analysis.

-## When you use the Pre-Trained Model
+##  After the model is trained

 #### Model Files

-The pre-trained model and tokenizer are stored in the`bert_sentiment_model `directory, which includes the following files:
+The model and tokenizer are stored in the`bert_sentiment_model `directory, which includes the following files:

 ​	•	`model.safetensor`: The fine-tuned model’s weights.